Audiology and Speech-Language Services in Bulgaria

 - View the program page of a similar program for SPLH and Music Therapy students, offered in even years.

-Speech-Language-Hearing majors and students from other disciplines with an interest in working with people with different types of disabilities will offer formal and informal assessments of hearing and speech/language.
-Students will visit different settings such as a hospital, geriatric facility, and home health visits.
-Additionally, the group will also run a Tykes Camp for children and their families with hand-on learning.
+Speech-Language-Hearing majors and students from other disciplines with an interest in working with people with different types of disabilities, will learn about speech and music therapy that is currently offered in Bulgaria and will offer formal and informal assessments of hearing and speech/language.
+Students will visit different settings such as a pediatric center and geriatric facility.

 Bulgaria is located in the eastern portion of the Balkan Peninsula in southeastern Europe.
 It is one of the oldest states in Europe, founded in the 7th century.
 Bulgaria is part of the European Union and is a unique blend of Eastern and Western cultures, which can be seen through its cuisine, architecture, and religious heritage.

-Prior to the program, the group will meet twice with the faculty directors to receive an overview and orientation to the work that will be done in Bulgaria, learn and practice how to conduct hearing screenings from a certified and licensed audiologist, and build awareness and knowledge of the cultures of Bulgaria.
-Graduate students enrolled in SPLH 752 may be required to facilitate discussions or prepare presentations for these meetings.
+Prior to the program, the group will meet two to four times with the faculty directors to receive an overview and orientation to the work that will be done in Bulgaria, learn and practice how to conduct hearing screenings from a certified and licensed audiologist, and build awareness and knowledge of the cultures of Bulgaria.
+Graduate students may be required to facilitate discussions or prepare presentations for these meetings.

 KU is partnering with Therapy Abroad, a program provider that works with local and international community partners to help achieve goals set forth for Bulgaria’s most vulnerable citizens.
-Students will work in collaboration with local community partners to bring services to children and adults in the town of Sevlievo.
+It's planned that students will work in collaboration with local community partners to bring services to children and adults in the towns of Gabrovo and Sennik.
 With an international focus on cooperative learning and capacity building for both visiting and hosting professionals, the team will take students through a cross-disciplinary, cross-sectoral and cross-cultural program.
 Students will learn about diverse approaches to teaching and implement methodologies for designing and evaluation learning experiences used in the education of patients/clients, students, colleagues, and the broader community.

-After work with Bulgarian clients is finished, the group will go back to Sofia to have a city tour and spend the night before flying to Athens, Greece.
-While in Athens, it’s planned that the group will take a food tour of the city, visiting places like Omonia Square and the Central Market, while learning about the history and traditions of local food.
-Students will then take a ferry to Santorini, a Greek island known for its whitewashed houses.
-While spending two days on Santorini, the group will participate in activities such as exploring the ancient tour of Akrotiri and the 18th century monastery and visiting a volcano and hot springs.
-Back on the mainland, a visit to the Parthenon and a tour of the Acropolis to visit the Temple of Olympian Zeus are planned.
+After work with Bulgarian clients is finished, the group will fly to Athens, Greece and the next day will take a ferry to Santorini, a Greek island known for its whitewashed houses.
+While on Santorini for two nights, the group will participate in activities such as exploring the ancient town of Akrotiri, including its 18th century monastery, and the coastal town of Oia.
+Back on the mainland, the group is scheduled to visit the Acropolis, Parthenon, and the Temple of Olympian Zeus.
 Students will return to the U.S. from Athens, Greece.

 SAGE is dedicated to creating international engagement opportunities that meet the needs of all our students and providing resources to support you through the process of studying abroad.
 Study abroad is achievable for students of all identities including our BIPOC and LGBTQIA+ students, students with disabilities, and students with religious/non-religious viewpoints.
 Before selecting a program, consider how your identities may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
 Students with documented disabilities should discuss any accommodation needs with their Program Coordinator early in the planning process.